 Key Market Stats:

-- Most affordable neighborhoods for renting include Greenleaf, Willow Creek, and Beechwood where rents average a little over $650 per month.
+- Most affordable neighborhoods for renting include Greenleaf, Willow Creek, and Beechwood where rents average less than $700.

-- Most expensive areas of Columbus to rent in include NECKO, Peach District, and Weinland Park where rents run $1,767 per month.
+- Most expensive areas of Columbus to rent include NECKO, Peach District, and Weinland Park where average rents run $1,773 per month.

 Historic Price Changes & Housing Affordability